FREQUENTLY ASKED QUESTIONS

 See an overview of how it works here.

-Do do digital printing?
+Do you offer digital printing?

-I'm set up to digitally print on envelopes (black/grey ink only) and can outsource a digitally printed portion of your design if there is also a letterpress element to the design.
+I can outsource a digitally printed portion of your design if there is also a letterpress element to the design.

-Do you print on black paper?
+Can you print on black paper?

-Do you offer foil stamping or edge-painting?
+Do you offer foil stamping?

 Do you print on CD or DVD covers?